Buying & Selling Houses

 Stamp Duty Land Tax

-When you buy a property, you have to pay Stamp Duty Land Tax (SDLT) if the price is more than the statutory amount, which is currently £250,000.
+When you buy a property, you have to pay Stamp Duty Land Tax (SDLT) if the price is more than the statutory amount, which is currently £125,000.
 The amount of stamp duty is paid on the whole amount of the purchase price.
 The basic rates are calculated on the scale below.
-However, for First Time Buyers, buyers of a second property and commercial purchases, these rates are different, and you should contact one of our conveyancing specialists for more information about these rates.
+However, for First Time Buyers, buyers of a second property, non-UK residents, corporate buyers, and mixed-use or commercial purchases, these rates are different, and you should contact one of our conveyancing specialists for more information about these rates.

 - The next £675,000 (the portion from £250,001 to £925,000) – 5%